-Symptoms of fatigue
+Symptoms of tiredness

-- Feeling anxious or depressed
+- feeling anxious or depressed

-- Being breathless after doing small tasks, such as having a shower or making your bed
+- being breathless after doing small tasks, such as having a shower or making your bed

-- Finding it hard to concentrate, even if watching TV or talking to a friend
+- finding it hard to concentrate, even if watching TV or talking to a friend

-- Being unable to think clearly or make decisions easily
+- being unable to think clearly or make decisions easily

-- Loss of interest in doing things you usually enjoy
+- loss of interest in doing things you usually enjoy

-- Loss of interest in sex
+- loss of interest in sex

-- Negative feelings about yourself and other people
+- negative feelings about yourself and other people

 Effects of tiredness

-Fatigue can affect you mentally, physically, emotionally and spiritually.
+Tiredness can affect you mentally, physically, emotionally and spiritually.
 Everyday life can be hard work.
 You might not feel like cooking, cleaning, having a bath or shopping.